-When it's so easy and so good to make your own chutney at home, you'll never need buy a jar again!
+When it's so easy and so good to make your own chutney at home, you'll never need to buy a jar again!
+Makes about 600ml worth.

 - 700 g mango (weighed before peeling and destoning)